-Say Alpha Company purchases Beta Company through a type “A” reorganization, giving one share of Alpha voting stock worth $50 and $25 dollars in cash for each Beta share.
+For example, say Alpha Company purchases Beta Company through a type “A” reorganization, giving one share of Alpha voting stock worth $50 and $25 dollars in cash for each Beta share.
 Beta Company’s shareholder will recognize as gain the lesser of the gain realized or the boot received.
-For example, if the shareholder had a basis of $10 in Beta, she would realize a gain of $65 but report only $25, the value of the boot, as taxable income.
+So, if the shareholder had a basis of $10 in Beta, she would realize a gain of $65 but report only $25, the value of the boot, as taxable income.
 In this case, the shareholder’s basis in Alpha stock would be $10 dollars, reduced to $0 from the receipt of boot and increased to $25 for the reported gain.
 On the other hand, if her basis in Beta were $60, her gain would only be $15 and she would report $15 because it is less than the value of the boot.
 Her adjusted basis would be $50, because she would decrease it by $25 for the value of the boot and increase it by $15 for the taxed gain.

 - George Doyle/Stockbyte/Getty Images

 - What Are Junior Stocks?